 Laura Raicovich is dedicated to art and artistic production that relies on complexity, poetics, and care to create a more engaged and equitable civic realm.
 She is currently working on a book about museums, cultural institutions, and the myth of neutrality (Verso, 2020), and is the recipient of both the Rockefeller Foundation Bellagio Fellowship and the inaugural Emily H. Tremaine Journalism Fellowship for Curators at Hyperallergic.

 Until early 2018, she served as President and Executive Director of the Queens Museum where she oversaw an inviting and vital commons for art, ideas, and engagement.
 That same year, she co-curated Mel Chin: All Over the Place (with Manon Slome and No Longer Empty), the first major presentation in New York City of artist Mel Chin in more than 20 years, which occupied the entire Queens Museum and multiple public sites in the city.

 Ramsey Nasser is a computer scientist, game designer, and educator based in Brooklyn.
 He researches programming languages by building tools that make computation more expressive and projects that question the basic assumptions we make about code itself.
 His games playfully push people out of their comfort zones, and are often built using experimental tools of his design.
 Ramsey is a former Eyebeam fellow and a professor at schools around New York.

-Matt is a writer, technologist and communications leader working in Brooklyn, with roots in the technology, art and electronic music communities in the Pacific Northwest.
-He spent 15 years in various engineering and communications roles at Microsoft, most recently on the company’s strategic prototyping team.
+Matt is a writer, technologist and communications leader, with roots in the technology, art and electronic music communities in the Pacific Northwest.
+He currently works in communications at Microsoft Research.